 Courtesy Phones – Make free local and toll-free phone calls from any of the courtesy phones located on the 1st floor of the terminal building, or in the Productivity Centers.

-Food & Drinks – Most food concessions throughout the airport operate according to flight schedules.
+Food & Drinks – Most food concessions (10 options) throughout the airport operate according to flight schedules.
+At least one option (on each concourse) will be open at least 30 minutes before the 1st departure and closes 30 minutes after the last flight.
 At the time of this update, there are no 24-hour dining options.
 Vending machines are available in the airport.
+Delete these instances of “in the airport” as well?
+If so, I will be mindful of updating going forward.

 Gaming Machines – Location: Gaming machines can be found in both concourses, in the Taphouse bartops and in the lobby of the terminal.